Tomic-Riedel/Flutter-Roadmap/README.md

 **The Flutter Way - Analog Clock Light & Dark Theme - Flutter UI - Speed Code:** https://www.youtube.com/watch?v=u6Cfzng3Gek

-**The Flutter Way - Flutter Fully Responsive Design for Web, Tab and Mobile:** https://www.youtube.com/watch?v=0mp-Ok00WZE
+**The Flutter Way - Flutter Fully Responsive Design for Web, Tab, and Mobile:** https://www.youtube.com/watch?v=0mp-Ok00WZE

 Wow, you have now learned how to use Text, RichText, Containers, Shadow and much more.
 On top of that, you've learned how to create custom animations, bring Dark & Light Theme into your app and even create Responsive designs.
 That was a lot and you just took a huge step.
-We'll take a closer look at Animations, Dark & Light Theme and Responsive Design later, as there are several solutions there and some tutorials from The Flutter Way already have newer solutions for them.
+We'll take a closer look at Animations, Dark & Light Theme, and Responsive Design later, as there are several solutions there and some tutorials from The Flutter Way already have newer solutions for them.
 The main purpose of this section was simply to teach you UI design in Flutter.

 By now you have learned how to add packages to the pubspec.yaml file, but what are packages and what is the difference between a package and a plugin?
 That's what we're going to look at now.

 ## Packages and Plugins

 Packages and plugins can save you many hours of time.
-If you need a special widget, animation or backend manager, maybe someone has already developed something for it.
+If you need a special widget, animation, or backend manager, maybe someone has already developed something for it.
-And the probability is very high for that, because thousands of people publish packages on pub.dev.
+And the probability is very high for that because thousands of people publish packages on pub.dev.
 So in short, it's one of the most important things in Flutter & Dart.
 Now what exactly packages are and how you can add them is explained to you, as always, by Flutter. https://flutter.dev/docs/development/packages-and-plugins/using-packages (Don't worry, this article is not as long as others 😉 )